Ancient Macedonian army: Body armour

 A complete cuirass of plate iron, decorated with gold and modelled on the form of the linothorax, was discovered in the Macedonian royal burial at Vergina, together with a plate iron gorget.
 This, alongside the evidence of the depiction of Alexander the Great in the Alexander Mosaic, shows that the technology to make plate armour in iron existed at this time.
 It is to be doubted that this type of armour was worn by persons other than of royal or very exalted rank.
 At the Battle of Granicus, Alexander the Great's cuirass was pierced at a joint, by a javelin.
 Such joints are found connecting the plates of the iron Vergina cuirass, suggesting that Alexander was wearing an armour of similar construction.
+At the Battle of Gaugamela, Plutarch describes Alexander wearing an iron helmet and gorget polished to look like silver.

 All of the above forms of armour could be described as thorakes (plural of thorax).
 Other forms of armour are mentioned in original sources, such as the kotthybos and a type of "half-armour" the hemithorakion (ἡμιθωράκιον); the precise nature of these defences is not known but it would be reasonable to conclude that they were lighter and perhaps afforded less protection than the thorax.
 However, it has been suggested that when the terms kotthybos, hemithorakion and thorax occur together, as in the Amphipolis regulation, then thorax may refer specifically to the bronze muscle cuirass.
 Within the phalanx the thorax and hemithorakion were reserved for hegemones, the officers.
 It has also been proposed that the kotthybos might refer to a form of linothorax.
 It is recorded that Alexander ordered the burning of old armours, which suggests that the armour in question was non-metallic.

 Archaeological remains exist for only one type of limb armour: bronze greaves, which protected the lower leg.
 Greaves could be worn by both heavy infantry and heavy cavalry, but they are not in great evidence in contemporary depictions.
 However, greaves are mentioned in the Military Decree of Amphipolis and a pair of greaves, one shorter than the other, were found in the Vergina Tomb.

-Xenophon mentions a type of armour called "the hand" to protect the left, bridle, arm of heavy cavalrymen, though there is no supporting evidence for its widespread use.
+Xenophon mentions a type of armour called "the hand" (χεῖρα) to protect the left, bridle, arm of heavy cavalrymen, though there is no supporting evidence for its widespread use.
 It may have resembled the later manica armour used by Roman gladiators and cataphract cavalry.